Coronations in Norway: Olav V

 When Olav V ascended the throne in 1957, he felt the need for a religious ceremony not only to commence his reign, but also to enter upon his duties as the new head of the Church of Norway.
 Understanding why a coronation ceremony was no longer mandated, Olav proposed the creation instead of a ritual of royal consecration, to be known as Signing til kongsgjerning (i.e., 'Blessing the King for his Reign'), to be held on 22 June 1958.
-Although the government of Prime Minister Einar Gerhardsen was initially cool to this idea, several ministers and members of the Storting ultimately chose to attend what became a major national event.
+Although the government of Prime Minister Einar Gerhardsen was initially open to this idea, several ministers and members of the Storting ultimately chose to attend what became a major national event.
 Carried by radio throughout the kingdom, the ceremony saw the king seat himself upon the 1818 coronation throne in Nidaros Cathedral, where he listened to a sermon.
 Following this, he knelt before the high altar, where Bishop Arne Fjellbu laid his hand on the king's head and recited a special prayer of consecration and blessing which formed the climax of the ritual:Eternal, Almighty God, Heavenly Father, we thank thee whose grace in need has always gone over our land in woeful and good times to this day.
 Hear, today, our king's and our prayer.
 We pray thee, send thy grace to King Olav the Fifth, assist him by thy Spirit and give him wisdom and peace from thee that his reign be a benefit and a blessing on Norway's land and people.
 Deceitful and burdensome days will come; may truth and goodness from thee be his power and gladness.
 Eternal, powerful God, bless our king, be thou always his Lord and his King and grant his House all good days in time and eternity.
 Amen.Olav would later refer to this event as the high point of his life.
-A video of a portion of Olav V's benediction ceremony may be viewed here.